 Once all the nominees’ applications are received, JRR carries out an extensive review of the application packages and carries out reference checks and interviews as necessary.

-The selection process can sometimes be quite lengthy as it is done in consultation with our training partners.
-In addition the duration may vary depending on the amount of applications received.
+The selection process can sometimes be quite lengthy as it is done in consultation with our partners.
+In addition, the duration may vary depending on the amount of applications received.
 We thank you for your patience and understanding in this regard.
-All applicants will be informed whether they have been selected or not or placed on the reserve list.
+All applicants will be informed in due time on whether they have been selected or not, or if they have been placed on the reserve list.

-Participation in every session of the course is mandatory for successful completion of the training.
-JRR will not certify participants who have not attended and completed the totality of the training course.
+No. Participation in every session of the course is mandatory for successful completion of the recruitment course.
+JRR will not certify participants who have not attended and completed the entirety of the recruitment course.

-Experts may apply as many times as they want to JRR training courses.
+Yes.
+Experts may apply as many times as they want to JRR recruitment courses.
 Given the highly competitive nature of the selection process and the limited number of available seats in each course, non-selection does not imply that your profile is not of interest to us.

 Yes, experts are required to provide a new application each time they apply for a JRR training course ensuring that the information therein is up-to-date.